Film and Tv

 II.
 Sombras (“Shadows”): The shadows I encounter in the highlands, the coasts, or on the islands in the great Lake Titicaca have always struck me as stranger, more otherworldly, than the ordinary ones at home… Or is it just my imagination?
 Regardless, in this movement, the oboe and English horn lead while the strings and harp follow, looming large and shrinking down as shadows do.

 III.
 Muñequitos de Madera (“Little Wooden Dolls”): I love the small humble museums with their collections of toys.
-One such collection of colonial dolls of Quechua men and women hewn from wood finds its expression here in a virtuoso tour de force for the principle violin and cello.
+One such collection of colonial dolls of Quechua men and women hewn from wood finds its expression here in a virtuoso tour de force for the principal violin and cello.

 IV.
 Danza Selvática (“Jungle Dance”): I confess that I have a great wariness of the jungles, and have only flirted with the border just east of the Andes.
 In this movement especially featuring the flutes, pizzicato strings are also prominent in lending a restless nervous quality to the music.